nicm42/100-days-of-code-v2/log3.md

 **Day 54: 3rd June 2021**
 I took a couple of days to catch up with videos and reading and discovered a few things.
 So it turns out I don't need Helmet, that's only for dynamic stuff and I only have one page.
 There's an index.html in the public, which Webpack uses as a base.
 So that simplified a lot.
 I also found why you might not want to use state on the input and select and the alternative without using ref.
 Which then took a long time to get both TypeScript and Jest/React Testing Library to be happy with.
 I then investigated props in Styled Components, so I could style disabled buttons.
 And then I made a start on this week's Weekly Web Dev Challenge.

+**Day 55: 4th June 2021**
+I finished off the Weekly Web Dev challenge.
+I just had the tricky bits to do, so I'm very glad I chose a course with circles in the background, rather than strange shapes that would have been more of a pain to create.